Scale and character

 - It is desirable to remove infill work.

-General colour choice can be the property owner's, under these guidelines:
+Unless the property is listed as a heritage item, general colour choice can be the property owner's, under these guidelines:

 - Traditional colours can be matched to the house style and can enhance the appearance.